sakibj/viz/README.md

 To check the database subsequently, run "mysql -uice -pice" To change database structure, edit viz/models.py, then run migrate and upgrade again.
 If you happen to remove the migrations folder, then run init, migrate, then upgrade.

+api.py has all the cool stuff in it.